yipoh/AesBench/data_release/README.md

 - Xiangfei Sheng, `xiangfeisheng@gmail.com`,
 - Zhichao Yang, `yangzhichao@stu.xidian.edu.cn`.

+We will give you feedback on the evaluation result as soon as possible.

 ## Citation

 If you find our work interesting, please feel free to cite our paper: